oauth-wg/oauth-v2-1/oauth-2.1.md

 issued.
 Access token credentials MUST only be transmitted using TLS as described in Section 1.6 with server authentication as defined by [RFC2818].

-When using the implicit grant type, the access token is transmitted in the URI fragment, which can expose it to unauthorized parties.

 The authorization server MUST ensure that access tokens cannot be generated, modified, or guessed to produce valid access tokens by